Rakiura National Park, Stewart Island huts and camping

 Murray Hunters Hut is another newish Stewart Island hunters’ hut.
 Not for use by casual trampers.

-Four new sandy camping sites two minutes walk from the North Arm Hut, uphill, set among rimu forest trees.
+Four sandy camping sites are a two-minute walk from the North Arm Hut, uphill, set among rimu forest trees.

 At the North Arm campsite, Port Pegasus, there’s some areas devoid of most low level vegetation where it’s possible to accommodate a tent, but in general the surface here is on a significant incline.